Biden wants an all-electric federal fleet. The question is: How will he achieve it?

 Just a day after Biden’s executive order, General Motors said it would end the sale of all gas- and diesel-powered passenger cars and light sports utility vehicles by 2035, with an aim of becoming carbon neutral by 2040.

-At 640,000 vehicles, the federal fleet represents the annual output of about three or four automotive plants, Dziczek said.
+With 640,000 nonelectric vehicles, the federal fleet represents the annual output of about three or four automotive plants, Dziczek said.
 That’s not exactly the million jobs Biden promised in his announcement Monday.
 But it might be sufficient to convince car manufacturers to change their supply chains or shift their production to U.S. facilities.

 She was less optimistic that Biden’s order would make manufacturers more supportive of unionization efforts at their plants.

-A spokeswoman for Nissan, which produces the battery-powered Leaf in Smyrna, Tenn., said the company has no plans to seek a federal contract.
+A spokeswoman for Nissan, which produces the battery-powered Leaf in Smyrna, Tenn., said the company is not currently a federal contractor but is open to new opportunities.
 Representatives for Chevrolet and Tesla did not respond to requests for comment.

 In a statement, United Auto Workers president Rory L. Gamble said the union planned to work with the Biden on shifting away from combustion engines.
 In a recent white paper, UAW noted that electric drive trains require less labor to build, and the transition to electric vehicles could put some auto employees out of work.
 The union has called for manufacturers and policymakers to retool plants and retrain displaced workers for different jobs producing batteries, advanced breaking systems, electronics and other components.